 The model outputs were carefully checked and validated with each company individually.
-This showed that the model outputs were aligned to the available EPIs provided by the assessment tools in use by the companies.
-However, it must be acknowledged that companies only had partial data at their disposal, and the validation was possible with respect to a sub-set of EPIs that were available for each single company.
+This showed that the model outputs were aligned to the partial available EPIs provided by the assessment tool in use by the companies, and also attested the robustness of the proposed model.
 Besides, the model provided companies with additional figures that were unavailable before.
 Such figures were found particularly valuable since they helped promote a more holistic view of the environmental performance of their logistics sites.